-We are pleased to announce and welcome our newest Founding Members:
+We are pleased to announce and welcome our newest Founding Experts:

 Mark Chinen, Professor of Law at the Seattle University School of Law, and a Fellow of the Fred T. Korematsu Center for Law and Equality, teaches contracts and courses in international law and writes on various aspects of international law (including governance and theology) as well as artificial intelligence and legal responsibility.